The World of the Married: Commercial performance

 The series emerged as the most-talked-about series in South Korea in the first half of 2020.
 According to big data analytics firm Good Data Corporation, the series ranked first place in the series category with an overwhelming score, achieving an "all-kill" record for its huge online presence in terms of news articles and comments, video views, and blog and community posts and comments.
 Additionally, various parodies were made about the series by other entertainment programs, Korean celebrities and the online community.
 As a result, the keyword 'adultery', which was considered to be a serious and rarely-discussed topic on Korean broadcasting channels, went beyond the series and became a widely discussed topic on social media.

 Kim's fashion and styling in the series also received attention from the public by consistently rising to be the top real-time search term after an episode was aired.
 The fashion, dubbed as "Kim Hee-ae Fashion" and "Ji Seon-u Style", boosted a style that mixes inner outfit, outer outfit and shoes of similar colors.
 In addition, premium golf brand St Andrews experienced an unexpected huge burst in sales by about 4,000% YOY in the first two weeks of May after Han So-hee wore its golf apparel in the series.
 The clothes and hats that Han wore were all sold out in stores across the country for two days after the episode was aired.
-Emons Furniture also saw its sales volume almost doubled after its products appeared in the series.
+Emons Furniture also saw its sales volume almost double after its products appeared in the series.